 Say your son is arguing about cleaning up toys scattered all over the living room floor.
 He is tired.
 His face is red, eyes are welling up with the promise of fresh tears and there are signs that an emotional meltdown is imminent if you pursue.
 Do you hold your parental ground until the task is done?

 If you are like me, the answer is a defensive, “sometimes”.

 I am human.
 I am also a mom of four and I have my breaking points where I just surrender.
 By the end of the day, I feel like my mission is to simply keep everyone happy and injury-free until I can tuck them into bed.
 I don’t want another loud, weepy cleanup session that lasts for 45 minutes because they are moving at the speed of a slug caught in slow motion replay.

-I don’t know who suffers more – they stuck with the task of cleaning up or me, charged with the task of enforcing the cleanup rule.
+I don’t know who suffers more: those stuck with the task of cleaning up or me, charged with enforcing the cleanup rule.

 I hear myself say “That’s great, let’s keep going!
 We are almost done!
 Don’t forget that pile over there.”

 They sometimes look at me with a bit of contempt, sputtering about how I am not being fair, how tired they are and how long it is taking to get their task complete.